 Zigzag Corrective Wave

-The Zigzag Corrective Wave Pattern in Elliott Wave Theory is a three-wave structure in which the price moves against the direction of the primary trend.
-This pattern typically indicates deep market corrections and highlights strong reversal points.
+The Elliott Zigzag corrective pattern is an advanced three-wave Elliott Wave formation in which the price moves against the main trend.
+This pattern usually indicates deep market corrections and highlights strong reversal points.

 Flat Corrective Wave